beautiful-orca/JAudioSync/README.md

     - `--p`, optional: Start track number in playlist, 0 - [number of tracks], or "res" to resume from last played track, default: starting from 0

 ### Dependencies needed to be installed
-I am using Python 3.11.5 with in a anaconda venv
+I am using Python 3.11.5 in a anaconda venv
 ```
 pip install pygame
 pip install pydub